cgarbin/cot6930-natural-language-processing/tensorflow-presentation/README.md

 ![Computation Graph](./images/what-is-tf-simple-graph.png)

-The nodes are the computations to be performed and the edges is where data (the tensors) flows from one edge to another (and now we have the pieces for the
+The nodes are the computations to be performed and the edges are where data (the tensors) flows from one edge to another (and now we have the pieces for the
 name: _TensorFlow_).